Carrooi/Node-DependencyInjection/README.md

 Please, try to avoid circular dependencies (service A depends on service B and service B depends on service A).

+### Disable autowiring

+If you want to disable autowiring for some service, you can set "autowired" option to false in your config (like instantiate).

+When you will try to autowire this service, DI will throw an error.

 ## Autowire factories

 You can also let DI to autowire factories.
 For example if you want to get factory for translator, you will add "Factory"